Flashcards and GMAT Preparation

 I've had a few students who, out of habit, make a flashcard out of every little detail they need to learn.
 For instance, they might miss a question because they didn't know how to set up a certain type of mixture problem, and then put that question--perhaps up to the point where they didn't know the next step, on a flashcard, with the answer (or the next step) on the back.

 This is a great way to learn how to do that problem.
 But of course, that problem won't be on the GMAT.
 If you have a problem proceeding through each step of a mixture question, you probably don't understand that question type well enough.
 Rather than constantly drilling that single step on that one problem, make sure you grasp the concept.
-(This is one great use for my GMAT Math Bible, which has a chapter-long tutorial on every one of more than 40 GMAT Math-related topics.)
+(This is one great use for my Total GMAT Math, which has a chapter-long tutorial on every one of more than 40 GMAT Math-related topics.)

 The Alternative to Flashcards